Project-Herophilus/DataSynthesis/DataTier/README.md

 to start.
 With all that being said as you look to add your organization we wanted to provide you some details and context as to how to ensure you maximize the platform and also use it effectively.

+## Data Attributes
+Data attributes are a critical core component of the platform.
+They are the lowest common attributes to the platform.
+As we think about this aspect they can come from existing or generated data that exists within the platform.
+This data is provided via base insert loader scripts and is provided this way only.

+## Data Structures
+This is all about Building out what complete data the platform can represent.
+The intent here is to take the data attributes and create them into reusable structures.
+Some examples:
+- Names: A combination of data attributes last name and first name.
+- Address: A combination of street address and location data (City, State, Zip Code).
+- Phone Number: A combination of an area code with a phone number
+- Demographic Data: A Combination of First Name, Last Name, Street Address, Location (City, State and Zip code), Area Code, Phone Number, Drivers License....

+## Platform Reference Data
+Specific rules we want the platform to be able to process and maintain.

+## Terminologies
+Specific coded data and how we can enable it to be processed to enable more accurate and robust data processing.

 ## Naming Convention: Built Around Purpose
 We wanted to make sure that the table names were easy to understand their purpose.
 While there is no easy pattern to leverage we tried to make the tablenames detailed enough to explain